dy/sprae/index.md

 ## FAQ [All questions →](docs#faq)

 **What is it?**
 : A ~5kb script that adds reactivity to HTML via `:attribute="expression"` directives.
 No build step, no new syntax — just HTML and JS you already know.
-Can be seen as an alternative species to [Alpine.js](https://alpinejs.dev) or [petite-vue](https://github.com/vuejs/petite-vue).
+Can be seen as an alternative to [Alpine.js](https://alpinejs.dev) or [petite-vue](https://github.com/vuejs/petite-vue).

 **When to use it?**
 : Adding interactivity to server-rendered pages, static sites, prototypes, or anywhere a full framework is overkill.
 Works with any backend.